ElektraInitiative/libelektra/doc/tutorials/application-integration.md

 ## Specification

-Now, we have a fully working configuration system without any hard coded information (such as configuration files).
+Now, we have a fully working configuration system without any hardcoded information (such as configuration files).
 We already gained something.
 But, we did not discuss how we can actually achieve application integration, the goal of Elektra.